 - How I Clean Our House In 60 Minutes Or Less – The bit at the end really makes all the difference.
 Anything that saves time or money get’s clicks.
 (Andrea Dekker)

-With these it’s the little bit about how many steps, or how long it takes, or how much money you’ll make/save, that make all the difference to the title.
+With these, it’s the little bit about how many steps, or how long it takes, or how much money you’ll make/save, that makes all the difference to the title.
 Being specific, like saying it takes 20 minutes or less, or you’ll save £26.54 a month goes a long, long way.

 Now we know what kind of titles get clicks, let’s look at some bad post titles and how we can make them Click-Sexy!